 The objectives of the Shirin Fozdar Trust Fund are:

-• To develop and support facilities that are beneficial to women, such as training centres, crisis centres, homes and shelters for needy women
+• To develop and support facilities that are beneficial to women, such as training centres, crisis centres, homes and shelters for needy women.

 • To provide educational and training opportunities in fields which would benefit women, such as skills training for housewives to re-enter the workforce and the training of counsellors.